What can you do with a law degree?

 Attorneys in this field have a sophisticated understanding of the laws and regulations that impact the energy industry, which includes oil and gas companies, nuclear power plants and renewable energy companies.
 They can regulate energy businesses or advocate on behalf of these businesses.

 An environmental attorney has legal expertise in interpreting environmental laws and regulations.
-A lawyer who specializes in environmental law can work for environment-related government agencies, environment nonprofit organizations or companies affected by environmental laws.
+A lawyer who specializes in environmental law can work for environment-related government agencies, environmental nonprofit organizations or companies affected by environmental laws.

 Family lawyer or divorce attorney